Augustus1417/2nd-Sem---College-Notes/Algorithms and Complexity/Introduction.md

 - **Algorithm**
-	- Step by step problem solving procedure especially an established, recursive computational procedure
+	- *Step by step problem solving procedure* especially an established, recursive computational procedure
-	- well-defined procedure to solve a problem
+	- *well-defined procedure to solve a problem*
-	- fundamental area of computer science
+	- *fundamental area of computer science*
+- **Algorithmic**
-- **Algorithmic** - the use of algorithms; structured processes used in computing, mathematics, and decision making
+	- the *use of algorithms*; structured processes used in computing, mathematics, and decision making

 | **Purposes**      |                                                                                                      |
 | ----------------- | ---------------------------------------------------------------------------------------------------- |